seratch/slack-next-generation-platform-tutorials/01_The_Simplest_Hello_World/README.md

 ## Hello World with Link Trigger

 You've learned how to generate and use a webhook trigger.
-Next, let's try the "link" trigger, which enables people to start interactive workflows by clicking a "link" in the Slack client UI.
+Next, let's try a "link" trigger, which enables people to start interactive workflows by clicking a "link" in the Slack client UI.

 Edit `workflow_and_trigger.ts` as below: